 cuisine, but it is so much more.

-Cayenne is said to have originated within Cayenne in French Guiana and is now
+Capsicum is said to have originated within French Guiana and is now

 produced or farmed in many parts of the world.
 It was one of the major foods of the Hunzas who are reported by